Motional entanglement in low-energy collisions near shape resonances

-\paragraph{Conclusions} We have analyzed motional entanglement generated upon the collision of two spinless particles in three-dimensional space.
-While standard scattering theory is based on plane waves, we have found a time-dependent treatment starting from separated wave packets with finite position and momentum uncertainties to be crucial to capture entanglement generation in general and the role of interferences in particular.
-Quantifying entanglement via the inverse single-particle purity after scattering, we find a linear relationship between entanglement and the collision cross section for sufficiently narrow initial momentum dispersion, in line with earlier findings for pure $s$-wave scattering and very weak collisions~\cite{WangPRA2006}.
-We predict scattering resonances to maximize entanglement generation, unless the momentum dispersion is much broader than the width of the resonance in which case the signature of the resonance is smeared out.
-While for momentum dispersions smaller than the resonance width, maximum entanglement is generated at the same collision energy at which the cross section peaks, this shifts to the energy which maximizes the Wigner time delay for momentum dispersions comparable with the resonance width.
-An important next step will be to extend our framework to particles with internal structure, in order to allow for the description of inelastic and reactive collisions.
-This will open the way to studying the role of entanglement in chemical reaction dynamics.
+\paragraph{Conclusions} We have analyzed motional entanglement generated upon the collision of two spinless particles.
+Collisions in one- and three-dimensional space are strikingly different, and this reflects also in the generation of entanglement.
+While standard scattering theory is based on plane waves, we have found a time-dependent treatment starting from separated wave packets with finite position and momentum uncertainties to be crucial: It avoids violation of energy conservation and captures the generation of entanglement, including the role of interferences correctly.
+Quantifying entanglement via the inverse single-particle purity after scattering, we find a linear relationship between the asymptotic entanglement and the collision cross section for sufficiently narrow initial momentum dispersion.
+We predict that scattering resonances maximize entanglement generation, unless the momentum dispersion is much broader than the width of the resonance.
+As the momentum dispersion increases, becoming comparable to the resonance width, the collision energy that maximizes entanglement shifts from the peak of the cross section to the peak of the Wigner time delay.
+Future work should extend this framework to particles with internal structure, enabling investigations into entanglement swapping across diverse degrees of freedom and the generation of multi-partite entanglement in collisions.
+Furthermore, generalizing this approach to inelastic and reactive collisions will provide a quantitative assessment of the role of entanglement in chemical reaction dynamics, a widely conjectured connection~\cite{Devolder2020,Devolder2021,devolder2025} that has yet to be quantified.
+Finally, our work highlights the need for establishing concrete protocols for experimental measurement of the entanglement in collisions, as this will be essential for validating any theoretical prediction.